Why is Douglas County one of the fastest growing counties in America? The reasons are as varied as the 300,000 people who call Douglas County home.

 We like to think the people working in your county government play an important part in making it that way.

 Here’s where you’ll find all the departments and divisions that make Douglas County work for everyone.
-You can access hundreds of information categories from A-Z; use our property tax calculator; take a journey through our Transparency Portal; see the weekly meeting schedule of the County Commissioners; and subscribe to receive news from our online newsroom.
+You can take a journey through our Transparency Portal; see the weekly meeting schedule of the County Commissioners; and subscribe to receive news from our online newsroom.

 Those are just a few of the things you’ll find here.
 Whatever the reason you logged on, we’re glad we could help.